ladiesofcode/GitIntro/README.md

 ## Commit

-Commit your change, make sure to add a useful message
+Commit your change, make sure to add a useful message.
+Ensuring you are using your own branch!

 ```bash
 git commit -m "Add your useful message here"